-Professor RATAICZAK; Associate Professors PERERA, SCHURTER, SZALAY (Chair), ZOOK-GERDAU
+Professors RATAICZAK; SZALAY; Associate Professors PERERA, SCHURTER, ZOOK-GERDAU (Chair)

 The chemistry department's laboratory intensive instructional program has been certified by the American Chemical Society (ACS) Committee on Professional Training since 1966.
 The program facilitates an understanding of the materials around us and the changes they undergo.
 This chemical knowledge is fundamental for an understanding of everyday experience and environmental/economic concerns.
 Graduating majors are very successful in gaining admission to graduate and professional schools.
-Many have found a chemistry major to be excellent preparation for medical or law school, careers in private and public research laboratories, secondary teaching, and technical sales.
-The department supports pre-nursing, pre-engineering, and medical technology programs.
-In addition to the basic chemistry major, the department offers the ACS-certified chemistry major.
+Many have found a chemistry major to be excellent preparation for medical or law school, careers in private and public research laboratories, Adolescent and Young Adult teaching, and technical sales.
+The department supports nursing, engineering, medical technology programs, educational licensure.
+The department also offers the opportunity to earn ACS certification.
 Forensic Chemistry and Pre-Pharmacy tracks are also available within the chemistry major for students interested in Forensic Science and Pharmacy.
 (See below for additional information on the different options within the chemistry major.)

 Research is important and all seniors conduct independent laboratory research.
 Students are encouraged to participate in research as early as possible.
 Typically no more than two or three students work on senior research for any one professor.
-This small student-faculty ratio makes possible early research endeavors and modern research facilities make possible excellent, timely research.
+This small student-faculty ratio makes possible early research endeavors, and modern research facilities make possible excellent, timely research.
 Joint research projects have involved chemistry students with the departments of biology, geology, physics and engineering, psychology, mathematics and computer science, and economics, accounting and business.
 Students have presented papers on their research at ACS-sponsored meetings, both national and regional, and have published their research results in reputable journals.
 The Muskingum University Student Affiliate Chapter of the American Chemical Society sponsors a number of events each year, including films, tutoring, book sales, field trips, and chemical demonstrations.
-Workstudy opportunities are also offered.
+Work-study opportunities are also offered.
 Contact the department chair to expedite fulfillment of requirements.

-Additional information on all tracks within the chemistry major is available on our web-site: http://www.muskingum.edu/admissions/majors/chemistry/1.html.
+Additional information on all tracks within the chemistry major is available on our website: www.muskingum.edu/admission/majors/chemistry/1.html